-Although the name would suggest that the Great Wall of China is one continuous wall, it is actually the group name given to a series of defence structures built across the northern borders of China.
+Although the name would suggest that the Great Wall of China is one continuous wall, it is actually the group name given to a series of defense structures built across the northern borders of China.
 This system was put in place to help protect and strengthen Chinese territories as well as for border control and regulation of trade.

 Many of the walls were built in the 7th century BC and in 220-206 BC were joined together by Qin Shi Huang, China’s first emperor.
 The most famous sections of the wall were erected by the Ming Dynasty (1368–1644).
 Altogether, construction has spanned over 2000 years.

 Today, the Great Wall stretches almost 13,000 miles across the mountains of northern China, with approximately 3000 miles having been reconstructed, and a few hundred miles available for tourists to experience.
 However, if you would prefer to view this historical wonder from the safety of your home, you can journey to this extraordinary destination via a virtual tour right HERE.

 Machu Picchu, Cusco, Peru